 Made with a creamy garlic butter sauce, these Fried Pork Chops with zucchini are a tender and delicious dinner recipe and are ready in under 30 minutes.

-Season pork chops with salt, pepper, and paprika.
+Prep the pork chops.
+Season the pork chops with salt, pepper, and paprika.
 Cut a few slits in the fat surrounding the pork chops.
-This will help with keeping the chops from curling up while frying.
+This will help keep the chops from curling up while frying.

+Cook the pork chops.
 Heat butter and 1 tablespoon vegetable oil in a large skillet set over medium-high heat.
 Add the pork chops to the hot oil and cook for 5 minutes per side, or until cooked through.
-Pork chops are cooked through when internal temperature reaches 145˚F. Use an instant-read thermometer for best results.
-Also, cooking time will depend on the thickness of the pork chops; they should be up to 1/2-inch thick.
+Pork chops are cooked through when the internal temperature reaches 145˚F. Use an instant-read thermometer for best results.
+Cooking time will depend on the thickness of the pork chops; they should be up to 1/2-inch thick.
+Remove the pork chops from the skillet and keep them covered.

-Transfer pork chops and zucchini to a serving plate.
+Finish and serve.
+Transfer the pork chops and zucchini to a serving plate.
 Add a dollop of garlic butter to each pork chop and serve!

 Notes